iloveitaly/github-action-nixpacks/README.md

 # Nixpacks Build and Push Action

-This GitHub Action utilizes Nixpacks to build your application into a Docker image and then pushes the image to a Docker registry.
+This GitHub Action utilizes [Nixpacks](https://nixpacks.com) to build a Docker image for your application and (optionally) push the image to a Docker registry.
 Nixpacks generates an OCI-compliant container image from your application source without the need for a Dockerfile.

+It's very opinionated out the box (as software should be!) but allows you to customize much of the functionality if you want.

 ## Features

-- **Nixpacks Integration**: Leverages Nixpacks for building OCI-compliant Docker images from application source.
-- **Flexible Tagging**: Allows multiple tags to be specified for the built image.
-- **Metadata Addition**: Supports adding labels to the Docker image.
-- **Platform Specification**: Enables building for specific target platforms.
-- **Package Inclusion**: Offers the capability to include additional Nix and Apt packages in the build environment.
+- **Multi-architecture builds**: this is explained more in detail below.
+- **Default tags**: a unix timestamp, sha, and `latest` tag are automatically generated for each build.
+- **Default labels**: revision, author, build date, github repo, etc are all added automatically.
+- **Nixpacks options**: you add pass most (all?) nixpacks cli arguments to the action to customize your build as you would locally.

 ## Inputs